iagardi/iagardi/README.md

 ### Hi there 👋

-I am Istvan, a London based Software Developer, I recently joined <a href="https://www.codurance.com/">Codurance</a> as a Software Craftperson-in-Training.
+I am Istvan, a London based Software Developer, I am a Software Craftsman at <a href="https://www.codurance.com/">Codurance</a>.

 You can reach out to me on <a href="https://www.linkedin.com/in/istvan-agardi-91701681/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></a> or <a href="mailto:istvan.agardi83@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white"></a>